openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ### Configuration
 - The new configuration is tied to the Insights Operator, because the Insights Operator is currently the only component reading and using the `console.redhat.com` authentication token in the `pull-secret` in the `openshift-config` namespace, so if we decide to move this somewhere else, we must consider this fact.
 - The new OCM API related config attributes are adjustable via `support` secret in the `openshift-config` namespace
+- The Insights Operator respects the cluster wide proxy configuration (if any) so that it can reach the OCM API when behind a proxy
 - Following attributes are configurable via the `support` secret:
   - OCM API endpoint
   - time period to query the OCM API